 - 7.24.
 Signs are useful to mark residential property, businesses, attractions, facilities, and directions.
 However poorly designed and located signs risk creating clutter and an urban aesthetic that is at odds with the rural character of the New Forest. - 7.25.
 Before installing signs, assess what signage is needed and for what purpose, so that their design and position can be rationalised to reduce unnecessary duplication and clutter.
+Permanent and temporary signs should be designed and positioned to ensure public safety, and should not obscure or hinder the interpretation of official highway signs.
 If signs are well positioned, visible and readable, fewer signs will be required overall.
-Applicants should also note that planning permission will be required for any sign that is larger than 0.3 square metres or for illuminated signs of any size on the front of, or outside, their property. - 7.26.
-Once a suitable location for a sign has been identified an appropriate design needs to be devised for that setting and the purpose the sign serves.
-Signs should be made of appropriate materials and suitably proportioned for the space they locate.
-In the rural setting of the New Forest, rustic natural materials, particularly wood, can be very effective.
-Wood could be painted or left to weather naturally.
-Other traditional materials like cast iron, carved and painted brick, and painted render are also sympathetic to the rural setting.
+Clutter can also be reduced by using temporary and movable signs sparingly, and ensuring they are cleared away promptly when no longer required.
+Applicants should also note that planning permission will be required for any sign that is larger than 0.3 square metres, or for illuminated signs of any size on the front of, or outside their property.